dropbox/ttvc/README.md

   detail: {
     // if ttvc ignored a stalled network request, this value will be true
     didNetworkTimeOut: boolean;

+    // the most recent visible update
+    // (this can be either a mutation or a load event target, whichever
+    // occurred last)
+    lastVisibleChange?: HTMLElement | TimestampedMutationRecord;
   };
 };
 ```